Pentarctagon/HullModIndustrialServices/README.md

 ## Future Plans ##
 * Add this structure to certain Core worlds (ie: Culann, Chicomoztoc, Kazeron).
-* Alternate ways to get s-mods - For example, as a reward for consecutive months serving as a commissioned fleet of a faction or a reward from completing missions for high value contacts, you'd be able to add one or more s-mods to your fleet for free at one of that faction's colonies or a friendly faction's colonies which has the Hull Mod Services structure.
+* Alternate ways to get s-mods - For example, as a reward for consecutive months serving as a commissioned fleet of a faction or a reward from completing missions for high value contacts, you'd be able to add one or more s-mods to your fleet for free at one of that faction's colonies (or a friendly faction's colony which has the Hull Mod Services structure if they have no such colony).
 * Figure out a way to handle the ship quality value set in the faction doctrine.
 Currently it's possible to game it a bit by temporarily setting the quality to max -> adding s-mods/removing d-mods -> setting it back to what it was before.
 * Figure out what to do with the Best of the Best skill, ideally in a way that's compatible with Second in Command.
 * Potentially related, see about using the game's normal s-mod limit and allowing other modded content to affect the s-mod limit like normal.